How do martial arts help with bullying?

 However, beginning martial arts training might give you some pause.
 You could be worried that you are teaching your child to solve their conflicts with their fists, not their words.
 This is by far one of the greatest worries for the majority of parents.

-Here are five key ways martial arts training can help bullied children.
+Here are 5 key ways martial arts training can help bullied children.

 Often times, the stress of what could happen is more damaging than what actually happens, because the stress cannot be escaped.
 It’s internal, and it’s there whether the bully does something that day or not.